Horryportier/openup/README.md

 - [ ] un/install script
 - [ ] better style
 - [ ] changing existing item
+- [ ] choice to switch to dir or stay in one you opened the app

 #### Maybe
 - [ ] custom key binds